eivor9/budget-logbook-server/README.md

       "date": '2024-06-12',
       "description": "Uncharted: Drake's Fortune",
       "category": 'Shopping & Entertainment',
-      "merchant": 'eBay',
+      "merchant": 'Amazon',
       "amountInCents": 596
 }
 ```

-### Edit one transaction:
+### Editing a transaction:
-Update the values of any transaction with with a PUT request on the logbook/:id endpoint.
+To edit the details of any particular transaction, send a PUT repuest to the /logbook/:id endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook/:id
 ```